Mohamed Waheed Hassan: Coup allegations

-Relationship with Jeffery Epstein
+Relationship with Jeffrey Epstein

-In August 2025, a controversy sparked in the Maldives with the release of U.S. court documents which showed that in 2012 Manik had emailed Jeffrey Epstein to inquire about a US$ 500 million dollar loan for the Maldivian government.
-Epstein's emails had also revealed that in 2014 he emailed the former prime minister of Israel Ehud Barak to meet with Peter Thiel in New York City noting that the 'former president of the Maldives' would be in attendance.
-Many assume it's Manik as public records show Nasheed and Gayoom in the Maldives.
-Public backlash ignited on Twitter as many Maldivians wondered why a convicted sex offender was consulted on a multimillion dollar financing deal.
+In August 2025, the release of U.S. court documents showed that in 2012, Waheed had emailed Jeffrey Epstein to inquire about a US$500 million loan for the Maldivian government.
+Epstein's emails also showed that in 2014, he had emailed the former prime minister of Israel Ehud Barak to meet with Peter Thiel in New York City noting that the 'former President of the Maldives' would be in attendance.
+Many assume it's Waheed as public records show Nasheed and Gayoom in the Maldives.
+There was significant public backlash following the revelations.

-In November 2025, documents released by the U.S. House Oversight Committee revealed that Manik and Epstein had a very extensive relationship.
-Manik went to Epstein to advice regarding a suspicious financial proposal that came from his finance minister, Abdulla Jihad.
-Manik had met Epstein in the U.S. in various occasions such as during the 67th session of the United Nations General Assembly where they met for a private dinner and at one of Epstein's residences where he met Thorbjørn Jagland and Sultan Ahmed bin Sulayem.
-Email correspondence between Manik and Epstein showed Manik asking Epstein for advice as Manik was creating his campaign team for the 2013 elections.
+In November 2025, documents released by the U.S. House Oversight Committee revealed that Waheed and Epstein had a very extensive relationship.
+Waheed went to Epstein to advice regarding a suspicious financial proposal that came from his finance minister, Abdulla Jihad.
+Waheed had met Epstein in the U.S. in various occasions such as during the 67th session of the United Nations General Assembly where they met for a private dinner and at one of Epstein's residences where he met Thorbjørn Jagland and Sultan Ahmed bin Sulayem.
+Email correspondence between Waheed and Epstein showed Waheed asking Epstein for advice as Waheed was creating his campaign team for the 2013 elections.
 He had also asked Epstein for help regarding managing negative international press about the Maldives during his presidency.
+It's been alleged that after the passing of the Epstein Files Transparency Act, more information between the two would be revealed.

+In January 2026, the United States Department of Justice released another batch of the Epstein files.
+These files included Waheed's plan during his presidency to build a private island in the Maldives along with Epstein, Waheed meeting with Epstein along with his wife Ilham Hussain and his son Jeffery Waheed, and help for financing his memoir.
+During his email correspondence with Epstein, he alleged that the 2013 presidential election was being influenced by India and that he would "deliver a good lesson" to former President Maumoon Abdul Gayoom.
+The public urged President Mohamed Muizzu to dismiss Waheed from his role as Special Envoy to the President and to revoke his benefits under the Former Presidents' Protection and Benefit Act.
+Adhadhu alleged that Muizzu's government was hesitant to dismiss Waheed.
+Waheed later resigned as the Special Envoy to the President on 3 February.
+In a public statement, Waheed's office admitted there were failures of due diligence prior to his meetings with Epstein and stated he was unaware of the Epstein's 2008 conviction.

 Family

 He is married to Ilham Hussain, founder of Maldives Autism Association.
 They have three children: Widhadh, Fidha and Jeffrey Salim Waheed.

-Jeffery Salim Waheed was posted as Additional Secretary Deputy Minister during Abdulla Yameen’s tenure.
+Jeffery Salim Waheed was posted as Additional Secretary Deputy Minister during Abdulla Yameen's tenure.